 - If filing a consortium claim in Florida, as a spouse, the victim and plaintiff must have been married at the time of the accident;

 - The defendant must have intentionally or negligently caused the injury of the victim;

 - The defendant’s conduct must have caused the serious harm;

-- The personal injury or wrongful death claim against the defendant must be valid; and
+- The personal injury or wrongful death claim in Florida against the defendant must be valid; and

 - The plaintiff must prove the actual loss of consortium due to the victim’s injury.

-Can I Bring a Claim for Loss of Consortium in Florida?
+Can I Bring a Claim for a Florida Loss of Consortium?

 Most loss of consortium claims are filed by spouses.
 A claim could also be brought by the children, parents, or other dependents of the victim.
 The age of the victim or their children may be a factor.
 There are three types of loss of consortium claims.

 A spouse has a claim only if they were married to the victim.
 A lot of other factors regarding the health of the relationship can also be considered in a spouse’s claim.
 The victim and spouse must have been married before the accident occurred.

 According to Florida Statute 768.0415, “A person who, through negligence, causes significant permanent injury to the natural or adoptive parent of an unmarried dependent resulting in a permanent total disability shall be liable to the dependent for damages, including damages for permanent loss of services, comfort, companionship, and society.”

 Severe injury to the parent of a minor child could pose a special set of difficulties.
 A child forced to grow up without the care of a parent or to act as a caregiver has experienced loss.
 Losing a parent is a life-altering occurrence.

 A claim filed by a parent is referred to as “loss of filial consortium” and applies if the victim was a minor.
 The loss or severe injury of a child is a tragedy no parent wants to experience.